-This thermostat should be diagnosed if there is a lack of interior heat or hot water, the D4 light is not illuminated, and the tank is up to operating temperature.
+This thermostat should be diagnosed if there is a lack of interior heat or hot water, and the tank is up to operating temperature.

-Use the following troubleshooting tree to diagnose the Low-Temperature Cutoff Thermostat.
+Use the following troubleshooting procedure to diagnose the Low-Temperature Cutoff Thermostat.

-- 1. Verify the following before troubleshooting the lowtemperature cutoff thermostat. - The control thermostat is calling for heat - The interlock switch is depressed - The overflow bottle is adequately filled - The high-limit thermostats are not tripped - The fuses on the relay board are functional - 2.
-Determine if the unit is ready to provide heat by verifying that the "Low-Temperature Cutoff Status" light is NOT illuminated on the relay control board. - Verify that the Aqua-Hot is at operating temperature between 155°F and 185°F by using a meat thermometer secured to the tank face. - Verify that domestic hot water is not being used.
+- 1. Verify the following before troubleshooting the low-temperature cutoff thermostat. - The ETS module is calling for heat - · The interlock switch is depressed - The overflow bottle is adequately filled - The high-limit thermostats are not tripped - The fuses are all functional - 2.
+Determine if the unit is ready to provide heat by verifying that the LCD screen shows the LTCO status properly. - Verify that the Aqua-Hot is at operating temperature between 155°F and 185°F by using a meat thermometer secured to the tank face. - Verify that domestic hot water is not being used. - The display screen should display "INT HEAT".

-- 3. If the 'Low-Temperature Cutoff Status" light on the relay control board is illuminated after the unit has reached operating temperature, complete the following: - Disconnect wire #14B and #25 from the low-temperature cutoff thermostat. - If the light does not go out after disconnecting the low-temperature cutoff thermostat, contact Aqua-Hot Heating Systems for assistance in diagnosing this issue.
+- 3. If the 'Low-Temperature Cutoff Status" display shows HOT WATER when no hot water is running, complete the following: - Disconnect wire J4-1 and J4-2 from the lowtemperature cutoff thermostat. - If the LTCO status does not change from HOT WATER to INT HEAT after disconnecting the lowtemperature cutoff thermostat, contact Aqua-Hot Heating Systems for assistance in diagnosing this issue.